atahiraj/fr2en-translator/README.md

 ### Download embedding vectors and dataset
 The dataset and all the word embeddings used in this project may be manually downloaded [here](https://www.dropbox.com/s/lfzx0190ibz4dwx/text-translation.tar.gz?dl=1).
 Extract this archive in the local repository.

-Or do it manually through the command line: dd to yourlocal repository
+Or do it manually through the command line: cd to yourlocal repository
 ```sh
 cd <local_repository>
 ```